hphelion/documentation/community/community.services-identity-using.md

 * Grant a specified role to a domain group.
 * Validate that a group has a specified role on a domain.
 * Revoke a role from a group on a domain.

+Each domain defines a namespace where certain API-visible name attributes exist, which affects whether those names must be globally unique or unique within that domain.
+In the Identity API, the uniqueness of the following attributes is as follows:

+* Domain Name
+* Role Name: Globally unique across all domains
+* User Name: Unique within the owning domain.
+* Project Name: Unique within the owning domain
+* Group Name: Unique within the owning domain

 ### Listing Projects ####